NYPD takes dozens of Columbia University protesters into custody. Here's what we know.

 NEW YORK -- The NYPD took dozens of protesters at Columbia University into custody Tuesday night.

-Police began moving in around 9 p.m. after receiving permission from the school to enter.
+Police began moving in around 9 p.m. after receiving permission from the school to enter the campus.
 A massive police presence had built up outside the school before officers moved in.

 A dramatic scene unfolded as the NYPD brought in a large vehicle with an extendable ramp to gain entry to a second-floor window of Hamilton Hall, which schools officials said was occupied by protesters.
 Around 9:30 p.m., dozens of officers wearing helmets began to enter the building through a window they had pried open.
 Additional crowds of officers entered campus on foot through the main gate.

-According to police, flash bangs were used to disorient the protesters as officers made their way inside.
+According to police, flash bangs were used to disorient the protesters as officers made their way inside Hamilton Hall.
 They say no tear gas was used.

-According to police, about 48 people have been taken into custody at this time, and three encampments have been dismantled.
+According to police, at least 48 people were taken into custody Tuesday night, and three encampments were dismantled.
 At least two New York City Department of Correction buses full of protesters were seen being driven away from the school.

 Police had set up barricades all around the university's perimeter earlier Tuesday evening, where more protesters gathered.
-Protesters outside the campus were heard chanting "shame on you" and "free, free Palestine" as officers made their way inside.
+Protesters outside the campus were heard chanting "shame on you" and "free, free Palestine" as officers made their way inside and led students in handcuffs out.

 An alert sent from the school Tuesday night urged students on the Morningside campus to "shelter in place for your safety due to heightened activity" and "avoid the area until further notice."